Further School transport guidance

 We will ask pupils on the lower deck to get off first, then those on the upper deck.

 Vehicles are to be zoned in areas for each school, and where possible for pupils to sit with their school year groups.

 For transport serving special educational schools, the pupils should fill the rear seats of the vehicle first, if possible.
 Those at the front of the vehicle should get off first.

 Shared Transport Routes (Public Service)

-A shared transport route is one where most passengers are pupils going to school or college, and there are also a few members of the public travelling on the vehicle.
+Shared transport routes are where most passengers are pupils going to school or college and there are also a few members of the public travelling.

 Face coverings are mandatory.
 However, exemptions apply.